salesforce-misc/interaction-service-apis/README.md

 #### ConversationHistory API

+This API enables the import of text and attachment-based conversation history between end users and bots that took place outside of Salesforce.

 The API supports validation to ensure that partners don’t import conversations older than 24 hrs.

-Example request for sending conversation History Request, be sure to replace placeholder values `<..>`
+Example request for sending text-based conversation History Request, be sure to replace placeholder values `<..>`

 ```bash
 curl -v \